ishfaqlp4/ChevronSalesBot/index.md

 		embedded_svc.settings.displayHelpButton = true; //Or false
 		embedded_svc.settings.language = ''; //For example, enter 'en' or 'en-US'

-		embedded_svc.settings.defaultMinimizedText = 'Chat with Sales'; //(Defaults to Chat with an Expert)
-		//embedded_svc.settings.disabledMinimizedText = '...'; //(Defaults to Agent Offline)
+		embedded_svc.settings.defaultMinimizedText = 'Chat with sales'; //(Defaults to Chat with an Expert) embedded_svc.settings.disabledMinimizedText = 'Agent offline'; //(Defaults to Agent Offline)

 		//embedded_svc.settings.loadingText = ''; //(Defaults to Loading)
 		//embedded_svc.settings.storageDomain = 'yourdomain.com'; //(Sets the domain for your deployment so that visitors can navigate subdomains during a chat session)